-- a) Appropriately consider climate change risk in the measurement of their technical provisions and capital, and their underwriting and pricing activities, including internal models used for the calculation of the SCR; - b) Consider the impact of climate change in the management of their investments and their assessment of market, credit and liquidity risk. - c) Understand and ensure appropriateness of the extent to which climate change risk is allowed for within the models they use; particularly external models, such as Natural Catastrophe (NatCat) models.
+The Amended Solvency II Delegated Regulation requires (re)insurers to take sustainability risks into account in the implementation of the prudent person principle and pricing activities, including internal models used for the calculation of the SCR.

+- b.
+Consider the impact of climate change in the management of their investments and their assessment of market, credit, and liquidity risk. - c.
+Understand and ensure appropriateness of the extent to which climate change risk is allowed for within the models they use; particularly external models, such as Natural Catastrophe (NatCat) models.
 In particular, (re)insurers should: - Understand the limitations of any models used and establish a plan to address the limitations. - Ensure appropriate validation and review of the results of the models. - Consider the impact of climate change on the assumptions underpinning any future cash flow or scenario projections, or risk distributions.
-In particular, (re)insurers should allow for expected future developments arising from climate change risk and consider the extent to which past data continues to be relevant for projecting into the future.
+In particular, (re)insurers should allow for expected future developments arising from climate change risk and consider the extent to which past data continues to be relevant for projecting into the future. - d.
+Where (re)insurers manage their exposure to climate change related risks through reinsurance, they should consider the ongoing availability, structure and pricing of reinsurance, and the potential for reinsurers to have systemic risk exposure.
+This includes intra-group reinsurance.

-T: +353 (0)1 224 6000 E: insurancepolicy@centralbank.ie www.centralbank.ie
+T: +353 (0)1 224 5800 E: publications@centralbank.ie www.centralbank.ie